 We offer free or reduced-price school meals for those who need it.

-For those who prefer to fill out the form, you may view the PDF Instructions and Application for Free and Reduced Lunch for 2015 - 2016.
+For those who prefer to fill out the form, you may view the PDF Instructions and Application for Free and Reduced Lunch.
 This method of application can take up to 3 days.
 You can also look through the FAQ to answer some commonly asked questions about the application.

 A new application must be completed every year.
 If you do not submit a new form within 30 operating days, your child will automatically be charged the full price meal following that time frame.
 You will be responsible for the charges incurred because of the late submission.
 Only one application per family is needed.
 Applications are available with the link above or at any school office in the district.
 If you think there is a possibility that you might qualify, please fill it out as soon as possible.
 Please make sure you follow directions carefully as failure to do so may cause delays in the final approval process.
 This information is highly confidential and treated with the utmost respect.
 Children qualifying receive the identical lunch and go through the same serving line as the paying child.
 You will be notified of your status after we receive your application and it is processed.
 Read more about Free & Reduced Price School Meal Program